VoxelGroup/DIVA.TechnicalTest/README.md

 * To know which data goes where you can use RegEx

 * The input data might not be always ordered, it could be unordered.

+# SOLUTION
+## INSTRUCTIONS
+* Open the project with the pom.xml in order to load all the dependencies [RECOMENDED: Use IntelliJ IDEA].

+* Load any file (image) you want to scan in the /resources/images folder.
+There are already three images loaded in this file (ticket1.jpeg, ticket2.jpeg, ticket3.jpeg).

+* Specify the image file name as a parameter (IE. "ticket1.jpeg");

+* Run it!
+You should see the output text of the image and a json object with its respective info.